-With so many things to see and do, Manchester is the perfect destination for a city break.
+With so many things to see and do, Manchester is the perfect destination for a city break at one of luxury or cheap hotels.
 Considered by many to be the capital of the North, this city truly has its finger on the pulse, with a thriving business and media sector, celebrities, fashion, fine dining, sport, arts, and much more.

 Ask most people around the world what they associate with Manchester and they will mention football.
 Both Manchester United and Manchester City have their grounds here where you can follow in the footsteps of the city’s heroes and buy a range of souvenirs.
 Both grounds also have their own museums and behind-the-scenes tours if booked in advance.